liquidprompt/liquidprompt/docs/theme/default.rst

 :attr:`LP_MARK_DEV_OPEN` and :attr:`LP_MARK_DEV_CLOSE`.

-If you want to change the ordering or have different marks for different items, you can derivate your own theme template and use the following sections.
+If you want to change the ordering or have different marks for different items, you can derive your own theme template and use the following sections.

 .. attribute:: LP_SCLS